 Wear Your Bulky Items

 How do you get that big coat to your destination without it filling up your bag?
-Wear it!
+Wear it.
 Women need to keep this in mind with boots, large purses and jeans.
 Guys, if you are taking shorts to wear with flip-flops and jeans to wear with shoes, pack the shorts/flip-flops and wear the jeans/shoes.
-You’ll sacrifice a little comfort, but save a ton of space.
+You’ll sacrifice a little comfort, but save a lot of space.

 Minimize Your Toiletries

 Your toiletries can constitute a large or small amount of your bag space, depending on how you pack.
 Even sleazy hotels give you complimentary soap and shampoo these days.
 I haven’t traveled with either of those in years.
 If you want to take your own hairspray, toothpaste, mouthwash, etc., head to Walmart and pick up the travel size items by the pharmacy.
 They are all less than 4 oz. by design and a lot of popular brands are available.
 If you use special salon quality products, many salon brands now offer travel sizes, or just buy the small empty travel bottles at Walmart and put your own product in them.
 Oh, and then hairdryers.
-Do you really need your own jet propulsion device?
 All hotels have hairdryers, and though some are pretty crappy, you can probably get by with them for a week.

 Roll Away the Wrinkles

 I learned this trick from an ex-military guy.
 It’s simple and brilliant, but most people don’t think of it.